PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 - standard C libraries (`newlib`, GNU `_GlibC_`)
 - GNU C++ standard library (`libstdc++v3`)

-NOTE: Provision of non-(L)GPL libraries is beyond the scope of this project.
+NOTE: Provision of non-(L)GPL C/C++ libraries is beyond the scope of this project.

-[Sail](https://github.com/rems-project/sail) is an instruction set simulator written in OCaml.
+Sail is an instruction set simulator written in OCaml.
 Thanks to the strictly defined semantics of OCaml it is possible to apply formal verification to processors models described in that language.
 Since a preliminary RISC-V model for Sail already exists, the aim is to provide a model of the CVA6 core which will capture the behavior of all operation modes and programmer-visible elements of the core (e.g., all CVA6-specific CSRs).
+Furthermore, the project will identify (or define) a generic interface for adding new ISA extensions to Sail RISC-V models in order to support vendor-specific extension modeling and verification.

 Because of the scale of the project and the current maturity level of LLVM for RISC-V in general, the LLVM-related work is decomposed into three phases: